Semi-supervised Deep Multi-view Stereo: Introduction

-In summary, our contributions are listed as follows: 1) We investigate the semi-supervised MVS problem for the first time, which assumes only a small part of the MVS dataset has 3D annotations.
-2) We propose SE-MVS, a semi-supervised MVS framework suitable for tackling the Semi-MVS problem.
-3) To handle the natural distribution gap between labeled and unlabeled MVS data, we propose a style consistency loss to alleviate the problem.
-4) For evaluation, the experimental results on DTU, BlendedMVS, GTA-SFM, and Tanks\&Temples demonstrate the superior performance of the proposed method.
+In summary, our contributions are listed as follows: 1) In a semi-supervised setting which assumes only a small part of the MVS dataset are labeled, we firstly investigate a novel semi-supervised distribution-perturbed problem and propose a novel MVS framework named SDA-MVS; 2) To handle the natural distribution gap between labeled and unlabeled MVS data, we propose a style consistency loss to alleviate the problem.
+3) For evaluation, the experimental results on DTU, BlendedMVS, GTA-SFM, and Tanks\&Temples demonstrate the superior performance of the proposed method.
+We further extend the semi-supervised setting to the semi-supervised domain adaptation task in multiple MVS datasets and evaluate the effectiveness of SDA-MVS.